jhuckaby/pixl-xml/README.md

 </Document>
 ```

 Note that elements and attributes may lose their original ordering, as hashes have an undefined key order.
 However, to keep things consistent, they are both alphabetically sorted when serialized.
+See [Preserve Sort Order](#preserve-sort-order) below for a possible workaround.

 If you are composing an XML document which has the document root node preserved (see [preserveDocumentNode](#preserveDocumentNode) above), simply omit the name parameter, and only pass in the object.
 Example: